RiotGear/riotgear.github.io/README.md

 ## Contributing

-Please feel free to create Pull Requests on any of the component repos.
+Create Pull Requests on any of the component repos.
 The PR must pass all tests and our code review process.